 Next: Mastering the curtsy

 If there is one thing Markle is going to have to master, it’s her curtsy.
 According to the royal handbook, female members of the royal family must curtsy to other higher ranking family members.
-For example, Markle will have to curtsy to Duchess Kate Middleton and every ranking royal above her.
+For example, Markle has to curtsy to the queen.

 Apparently, the perfect curtsy is, “back straight, head up, with a bent front knee and your back leg behind you.”